 I have been composing music for a long time - in a sense, since I started playing the piano aged 7.
 From my teenage years onwards, I've tended to be drawn to music that is experimental, ambitious, and epic.
 My ideal body of work is something from rock or dance (by which I mean techno, trance, DnB ...) with an overaching theme and coherence, a unique sound, songs running into one another and often extended beyond the typical 3 minute pop song.
-I want to hear an artist who isn't afraid to mess with the form and surprise you, and who knows how to use repetition - music repeating as long as it needs to, and no longer.
-And of course it must feel great.
+I want to hear an artist who isn't afraid to mess with the form and surprise you; who knows how to use repetition - music repeating as long as it needs to, and no longer; and does all this while making sure the music feels great.

 My own attempts to reach this ideal (!) have been: